cimnode/Nix_PerfHEC/README.md

 splunk_server_and_port - The fqdn name and port of your HEC endpoint.
 Such as "your-server.domain.com:8088"
 splunk_index - A normal index for collecting event data type.
 metrics_index - An index for collecting performance metrics.
-hec_token - A token to be used with HEC inputs.
+hec_token - A token to be used with HEC inputs, should have access to both indexes.

 get_system_info.sh - Collects very basic information on systems.
 loadavg_metrics.sh - Collects the load average data from an endpoint.